RGLab/ImmuneSignatures2/README.md

 ### Docker:

 `/inst/docker/` contains a Dockerfile and associated files for building a docker container for reproducible analysis.
 This is used to create the docker image which all ImmuneSignatures2 code runs in on the ImmuneSpace servers.
+The docker image is available on [Dockerhub](https://hub.docker.com/r/rglab/immunesignatures2).
 See the [README](/inst/docker/README.md) in that directory for more info.

 ### Data Access